ahernanzl/pyClim-SDM/README.md

 In order to use pyClim-SDM, **python3** is required. pyClim-SDM makes use of the python libaries listed at requirements.txt.
 Install them by executing: **python -m pip install -r requirements.txt**

-pyClim-SDM has been originally designed for **Linux** and might present problems over other OS.
+pyClim-SDM has been originally designed for **Linux** and might present problems over a different OS.

 # How to use